ah-aydin/lox-tutorial-repo/README.md

 # Crafting interpreters jlox repo

-This is learning repo made following the chapters of http://craftinginterpreters.com/ and the challenges that were given at the end of the chapters.
+This is a learning repo made following the chapters of http://craftinginterpreters.com/ and the challenges that were given at the end of the chapters.

-## Running the thigy
+## Running the thingy

 ```bash
 # Compile